caslab-yonsei/caslab-yonsei.github.io/README.md

    * with documents of your contents.
 3. Wait for them to update the site.
 This may take a while.
 ### By yourselves
-1. Fork and clone the repository.
+1. (if necessary) Fork and clone the repository.
 2. Make and checkout to a new branch.
 3. Modify the content as you wish.
 4. Add, commit, and push.